Step Up (TV series): Development

 On June 23, 2016, YouTube announced at the annual VidCon conference in Anaheim, California that they were developing a new drama series based on the Step Up film series with Lionsgate Television producing alongside Channing Tatum and Jenna Dewan.

 On June 23, 2017, YouTube announced that it had officially given Step Up: High Water a first season order consisting of ten episodes, each running about 45 minutes in length.
 The series was described as YouTube Red's first "big-budget, Hollywood-produced television drama" and that its arrival would end up "moving it into more direct competition with players like Netflix and traditional cable networks."
 In the announcement, it was revealed that each episode of the series would cost several million dollars to produce.
 A few days later, members of the series' creative team were announced.
 Original songs for the series were set to be written by singer/songwriter Jason “PooBear” Boyd and “Jingle” Jared Gutstadt.
 The films series’ choreographer Jamal Sims was expected to choreograph the first episode after which subsequent episodes would be choreographed by Jamaica Craft.
 The pilot episode was set to be directed by Adam Shankman.
 It was later reported that Debbie Allen had directed the show's second episode.

 On May 22, 2018, it was announced that YouTube had renewed the series for a second season.
 On January 24, 2019, it was reported that the second season would premiere on March 20, 2019.
 On August 16, 2019, YouTube Premium canceled the series after two seasons.
 On May 28, 2020, Starz picked up the series for a third season.
 Following filming restrictions during the COVID-19 pandemic, Blackhall Studios reopened for production on several films and the series, which was being written at the time, on July 13, 2020.
-Production was immediately paused on the same day when lead actress Naya Rivera was found dead following a boating accident several days prior.
+Production was immediately paused on the same day when lead actress Naya Rivera was found dead following a boating accident five days prior.
 Rivera's character had been set to appear; in August 2020 it was announced that a re-worked season would begin filming in January 2021.
 On September 17, 2022, it was announced that the third season would premiere on October 16, 2022.
 Days before the season finale, it was announced that Starz had canceled the series.